Nankeen night heronUmu kōtuku

 Species information

 Recently established in New Zealand, the nankeen night heron is resident only along the Whanganui River, Manawatu-Wanganui.
-Elsewhere, it is an infrequent vagrant.
-As their name suggests, night herons are largely nocturnal, and seldom seen during the day unless disturbed from their roost.
+Elsewhere, it is mostly an infrequent vagrant, although being secretive, pairs may be overlooked.
+As their name suggests, night herons are largely nocturnal, and are seldom seen during the day unless disturbed from their roost.
 The nankeen night heron is closely related to the black‑crowned night heron, N. nycticorax, of the Americas, Africa, southern Europe, and Central, South and South-east Asia.

-Te Atihaunui a Pāpārangi iwi at Jerusalem (Hiruhārama) consider nankeen night herons to be kaitiaki or caretakers of the remains of one of their tupuna, Hohepa Te Umuroa, who was exiled to Tasmania in 1846.
-His exile followed an incident in the Hutt Valley in which he was said to have taken part.
+Te Atihaunui a Pāpārangi iwi at Jerusalem (Hiruhārama) consider nankeen night herons to be kaitiaki or caretakers of the remains of one of their tupuna, Hohepa Te Umuroa, who was exiled to Tasmania in 1846, following an incident in the Hutt Valley in which he took part.
 He died of tuberculosis on Maria Island, Tasmania, the following year and was buried there.
 In 1988, his remains were repatriated and reburied at Patiarero marae at Hiruhārama.
 Nankeen night herons were first noticed in Jerusalem soon after, and are considered by local people to have carried Te Umuroa’s spirit back home.

 The species’ common name, nankeen, refers to the similarity in colour of its underparts to the yellowish-brown cotton found originally around the Chinese city of Nanking, once used to make buff-coloured cotton trousers.